Cysharp/ZLogger/README.md

 * `bool EnableStructuredLogging`
 * `Action<LogInfo, Exception>?
 InternalErrorLogger`
+* `TimeSpan?
+FlushRate`

 InternalErrorLogger is an delegate of when exception occured in log writing process(such as serialization error).
 Default is `Console.WriteLine(exception)`.

+`FlushRate` is flush rate of buffer write.
+Default is null that flush immediately when thread is free, it is recommended option for performance.

 ### Options for Text Logging